 Here’s an illustration:

 The formula is simple enough to understand.
-There are only two variables, and the second one (# of customers acquired) is dead-simple to calculate.
-But in order to get an accurate output, you have to be sure you’re including everything in the total cost of sales and marketing.
+There are only two variables, and the second one (# of acquiring customers) is dead simple to calculate.
+But in order to get an accurate output, you have to be sure you’re including everything in the total costs of sales and marketing.

 Every business model is different, but here are some expenses that typically go into this equation: